flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - Except the pollen
     - [[Calix]]
         - Super happy to be back after time lost in The Matrix!
 Currently in the UK, surprisingly enjoyable time.
 Very Excited about Autonomic's recent launch of https://cooperative.computer/ – masto post https://sunbeam.city/@autonomic/110458431661481012
+            - Maybe a 'keepalive' for federation could be worth implementing?
 - Notes to future selves
     - TWG could take a look at the governance update proposal https://www.loomio.com/p/OI8kEjVz/social-coop-organizing-circle-proposal
     - Issues raised from CWG